R Dataset / Package Zelig / SupremeCourt

 On this Picostat.com statistics page, you will find information about the SupremeCourt data set which pertains to U.S. Supreme Court Vote Matrix.
 The SupremeCourt data set is found in the Zelig R package.
-You can load the SupremeCourt data set in R by issuing the following command at the console data("SupremeCourt").
-This will load the data into a variable called SupremeCourt.
+Try to load the SupremeCourt data set in R by issuing the following command at the console data("SupremeCourt").
+This may load the data into a variable called SupremeCourt.
 If R says the SupremeCourt data set is not found, you can try installing the package by issuing this command install.packages("Zelig") and then attempt to reload the data with library("Zelig") followed by data("SupremeCourt").
 Perhaps strangley, if R gives you no output after entering a command, it means the command succeeded.
 If it succeeded you can see the data by typing SupremeCourt at the command-line which should display the entire dataset.

 U.S. Supreme Court Vote Matrix

 This dataframe contains a matrix votes cast by U.S. Supreme Court justices in all cases in the 2000 term.

 Harold J. Spaeth (2005).
 “Original United States Supreme Court Database: 1953-2004 Terms.” <URL:http://www.as.uky.edu/polisci/ulmerproject/sctdata.htm>.

 Dataset imported from https://www.r-project.org.